CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (a) The commissioner shall grant a renewal medical waiver in the event that doing so would not jeopardize public safety pursuant to Saf-C 909.13(b).

-(b) In the event the commissioner grants a renewal medical waiver, he shall notify the driver-applicant, the medical examiner and the co-applicant, if applicable, of the terms of the waiver.
+(b) In the event the commissioner grants a renewal medical waiver, they shall notify the driver-applicant, the medical examiner, and the co-applicant, if applicable, of the terms of the waiver.

 (c) A renewal waiver shall be valid for a period of 2 years from the date the renewal waiver is granted, unless otherwise specified by the department upon the recommendation of a medical examiner.